 - What new habits do you want to incorporate into your routine?

-What if you can’t do a no spend challenge, but you STILL want to save money?
+What if you can’t do a no spend challenge, but STILL want to save money?

 Here are the best resources for saving money:

-For U.S. residents, Ebates will give you a welcome bonus of $10 after making your first online purchase of $25 or more.
+For U.S. residents, Rakuten will give you a welcome bonus of $10 after making your first online purchase of $25 or more.
 For Canadians, it’s a $5 welcome bonus for signing up.
-You can read more about how to use Ebates here!
+You can read more about how to use Rakuten here!